Hurricane Nate: United States

 A washed out road in Jackson County, Mississippi.

 The local officials in Louisiana, Florida, Alabama, and Mississippi declared states of emergency or also evacuation orders.

 In preparation for Nate, officials in Grand Isle, Louisiana, declared a voluntary evacuation.
 New Orleans Mayor Mitch Landrieu met with local, state, and federal officials to discuss preparation measures as the city continued to experience critical deficiencies in its drainage system from two months prior.
 Florida Governor Rick Scott declared a state of emergency for 29 counties in the northern portion of the state.
 Offshore, oil and gas companies began evacuating production platforms in the Gulf of Mexico.
 Six platforms had been cleared by midday on October 5, and a movable rig was moved out of the storm's path.
 Aircraft of the Air Force Reserve Command's 403d Wing were evacuated from Keesler Air Force Base, Mississippi, as a precautionary measure.
 The military also prepared the amphibious assault ship Iwo Jima and transport dock New York to assist with search-and-rescue and recovery effort.

 Rain-slicked roads may have been a factor in a fatal accident along I-24 in Tennessee.
 A firefighter was struck and killed by a car while cleaning up storm debris in Morganton, North Carolina.
+Nate spawned 21 tornadoes, incluing two EF2 tornadoes in South Carolina.
 Total damage reached $22.3 million, primarily in southwestern Alabama.